simatic-ax/apax-cheat-sheet/README.md

 | ----------- | --------------------------------------------------------------------------------------------------------------- |
 | `apax pack` | Create a package that can be published.
 Only files specified in the files section of the apax.yml are included. |

-> You can pack any kind of apax project/ repository.
-E.g. Library-, Application-, Workspace-, Catalog-, Template- or Generic-type.

 #### Options

 | `pack` arguments         | description                                                                                                    |